particle-iot/docs/src/content/guide/getting-started/hackathon.md

 {{#if core}}
 **My device was pre-connected.
 Can I claim it now?**

-If someone gave you your device ID and pre-connected your device to the local WiFi, now is a good time to claim your device.
+If someone gave you your device ID and pre-connected your device to the local Wi-Fi, now is a good time to claim your device.

 Go to the Particle menu in the Particle Dev environment and select `Claim device...`